 To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C DSX-1 output ports to the cross-connect panel must be grounded at both ends.

-- 1 Align the H2TU-C with the enclosure slot guides, then push the unit in until it touches the backplane card-edge connector (see Figure 2). - 2 Place your thumbs on the H2TU-C front panel and push the H2TU-C firmly into the slot guides until the unit clicks into the backplane and is properly seated.
+- 1 Align the H2TU-C with the shelf card-slot guides and slide the unit in (see Figure 2). - 2 Push on the H2TU-C front panel to secure the unit in the shelf.